GuiPimenta-Dev/lambda-forge-docs/docs/home/custom-codepipeline-steps.md

 ## Custom Steps

-To facilitate extensive customization, Lambda Forge maintains a record of created functions.
-Whenever you execute the `cdk synth` command, it updates the list of functions in the `cdk.json` file.
+To support extensive customization, Lambda Forge keeps track of created functions.
+Each time you run the `cdk synth` command, it refreshes the function list in the `cdk.json` file.

-This feature is disabled by default.
-To enable it, ensure to include the `TRACK=true` environment variable.
+In order to prevent unnecessary cluttering of the `cdk.json` file, this feature is disabled by default.
+If you need to enable it for debugging purposes while creating your custom scripts, ensure to include the `TRACK=true` environment variable.

 ```title=".env"
 TRACK=true